slainless/mvns-fo-astro/README.md

 Build with Astro + Preact for [mavensdotlive](https://mavens.live).

 This project is dark mode compatible ([CSS: @prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)). **TURN ON** dark mode, light mode is second class.
+(TODO: reverting dark mode, using only dark theme on default)

 This project is using `Prettier` as formatter.
 It's recommended to use `esbenp.prettier-vscode` extension from VS Code to format code on save.
 Settings included in `.vscode`.